Meet the Fall 2011 IRP Fellows

 The fall 2011 IRP Fellows, their affiliations and the countries where they will report are:

-Jamie York, NPR’s “On the Media” -- Malaysia
+Jamison York, NPR’s “On the Media” — Malaysia

 Each IRP Fellow spends five weeks reporting in the destination country.
 This fall’s group includes four journalists – Gallafent, Verlee, Wenzel and Willis – selected as part of a grant to the IRP from the Henry Luce Foundation for coverage of international religion.